kazumaki/react-calculator/README.md

 # React Calculator

-The purpose of this project is to create beauty and clean calculator using React.
+A beauty and simple calculator built with React.js.

 ## Screenshot